Stephen W. Browne | Rants and Raves

 A Hung Gar master I studied under once defined it, “the worthy gentleman who has reaped the fruits of his labor.”
 (Well, Chinese aren’t Spartans…)

 Before moving to Eastern Europe in 1991 I was for several years an associate student of the late Terry Gibson at the Inosanto-affiliated school in Tulsa, Oklahoma.
-I had the opportunity to train in Jun Fan Gung Fu, Pentjak Silat, Kali and Muay Thai under Sifu Gibson and many masters brought in for seminars such as: Danny Inosanto, Paul DeThouars, Surichai Surisute, Paul Vunak and others.
+I had the opportunity to train in Jun Fan Gung Fu, Pentjak Silat, Filipino Kali and Muay Thai under Sifu Gibson and many masters brought in for seminars such as: Danny Inosanto, Paul DeThouars, Surichai Surisute, Paul Vunak and others.

 I was awarded a black sash in Wu Wei Gung Fu in 1990, training under Sifu John Haynes and Sifu John Douvier in Oklahoma City.
-Recently Sokedai/Sifu Douvier promoted me to the rank of dai saam (third degree black sash.)
+Sokedai/Sifu Douvier later promoted me to the rank of dai saam (third degree black sash.)

 In addition I’ve trained in Yip Man lineage Wing Chun Kung Fu, Muay Thai (Thai boxing), Israeli combatives, classical Jujitsu, Brazilian Jujitsu and classical Western Swordsmanship.